garrandall/popular-music-data/tracks/closer-remedy.md

 I will give you everything.
 Your heart will ever need...

-Often i have wondered
+Often I have wondered
 Could this be true
 I've searched my whole life for someone like you
-Ooohh someone to make my dreams come true
+Oh someone to make my dreams come true
 Is this a fantasy or have my dreams come true

 So come closer.